UniversalDependencies/docs/_uk/dep/flat-sibl.md

 5	organic	_	_	_	_	6	amod_(wrong)	_	_
 6	oil	_	_	_	_	0	root	_	_
 7	.	_	_	_	_	0	root	_	_

 ~~~

-It’s incorrect because if you unroll the coordination, you will get (wrong):
+It’s incorrect because if you unroll the coordination, you will get:
-- _I like olive organic oil._
+- _I like olive organic oil._ — wrong
 - _I like real organic oil._

-instead of (correct):
+instead of:
-- _I like olive oil._
+- _I like olive oil._ — correct
 - _I like real organic oil._

+Do not confuse `flat:sibl` with [`flat:abs`](flat-abs.html) used for absolutive constructions.

 For the discussion on `flat:sibl`, see issue [#556](https://github.com/UniversalDependencies/docs/issues/556).